kenjennings/Atari-Pet-Frogger/README_V00.md

 Ported (parodied) to Atari 8-bit computers November 2018 by Ken Jennings (if this were 1983, aka FTR Enterprises)

 As much of the PET 4032 code is used as possible.
 In most places only the barest minimum of changes are made to deal with the differences on the Atari.
+Yes, there is no sound.

 Notable changes: